Banana Bread Recipes: Classic, Buttermilk, and Light & Fluffy (3 Ways)

 Ingredients

-1. Sift flour, measure, and resift three times with baking powder, salt, and soda.
+1. Sift the flour first, measure out the 1 3/4 cups, and then resift it three more times together with the baking powder, salt, and baking soda.

-2. Cream shortening and sugar until light and fluffy.
+2. Cream the shortening, vanilla, and sugar thoroughly until light and fluffy.

-5. Add flour in 4 portions, beating until smooth after each.
+5. Incorporate the flour mix incrementally in 4 separate portions, beating until the batter is completely smooth after each section.

 Banana Bread FAQ